quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company hosts its enterprise resource planning (ERP) system in the us-east-1 Region.
+### A company hosts its enterprise resource planning (ERP) system in the us-east-1 Region.
 The system runs on Amazon EC2 instances.
+Customers
-Customers use a public API that is hosted on the EC2 instances to exchange information with the ERP system.
+use a public API that is hosted on the EC2 instances to exchange information with the ERP system.
 International customers report slow API response times from their data centers.